Service Agreement Great Lakes Psychology Group

 • Do I have benefits for outpatient mental health services?

-• Do I have coverage when I see an Out of Network provider?
+• Do I have coverage when I see an out-of-network provider?

 • How much is my deductible and has it been met this year?